 Table 2 shows how we use SFLT as a kernel theory to guide the design of DeepPerson, our middleground framework that combines problem domain adapted design with advanced machine learning techniques.
 Our main design intuition is that enhancing text-based personality detection necessitates effective representation of the ideational, interpersonal, and textual meta-functions of language as they relate to personality trait traces appearing in natural language.
-The middle-ground domain adaptation happens as a result of incorporating psychological encoders, a proposed word-layer-person hierarchical attention network (wlpHAN) that includes word, a broader text layer for syntax/semantics/concepts, and personlevel information, and our novel transfer learning method for learning robust personality traces.
+The middle-ground domain adaptation happens as a result of incorporating psychological encoders, a proposed word-layer-person hierarchical attention network (wlpHAN) that includes word, a broader text layer for syntax/semantics/concepts, and person-level information, and our novel transfer learning method for learning robust personality traces.

 Building on the design guidelines in Table 2, Figure 1 shows an overview of the proposed DeepPerson framework, which includes three main components: CNN-LSTM, wlpHAN, and transfer learning via SPDFiT.
-The CNN-LSTM network consists of a CNN-based character encoder and two multilayer Bi-LSTM networks.
+The CNN-LSTM network consists of a convolutional neural network (CNN)-based character encoder and two multi-layer Bi-LSTM networks.
 The first Bi-LSTM takes the character encoder and word CNN embeddings as input.
-This component is intended to capture language use related to the logical ideational (Word CNN) and textual (character encoder) meta-functions (Mairesse et al. 2007, Kim et al. 2016).
+This component is intended to capture language usage related to the logical ideational (Word CNN) and textual (character encoder) meta-functions (Kim et al. 2016; Mairesse et al. 2007).
 The second Bi-LSTM incorporates the psychological concept encoder to capture personality traces related to the experiential ideational facet (Pennebaker and King 1999).

-wlpHAN uses word and layer-level attention to capture personality cues appearing at various linguistic granularities for better representation of the ideational meta-function of language.
-Moreover, because personality traits are speaker-level constructs, wlpHAN also uses a person-level embedding for measuring an individual's cues across documents to better capture person-specific facets of the interpersonal meta-function of language (from an SFLT perspective).
+Figure 1 The Overall Architecture of the Proposed Deep Learning Model wlpHAN uses word and layer-level attention to capture personality cues appearing at various linguistic granularities for better representation of the ideational meta-function of language.
+Moreover, since personality traits are speaker-level constructs, wlpHAN also employs a person-level embedding for measuring an individual's cues across documents in order to better capture person-specific facets of the interpersonal meta-function of language (from an SFLT perspective).

-Finally, because rich psychometric dimensions such as personality traits entail careful examination of context, semantics, lexicogrammar, and expression (Halliday and Hasan 2004), limited training data can pose as a bottleneck (Chen et al. 2018).
-Accordingly, we propose self-taught personality detection fine-tuning (SPDFiT), a novel inductive transfer learning method that uses a domain adapted pseudo-labeling data augmentation technique to expand available training data by using massive unlabeled domain-specific data to fine-tune the wlpHAN component.
+Finally, since rich psychometric dimensions such as personality traits entail careful examination of context, semantics, lexicogrammar, and expression (Halliday 2004), limited training data can pose as a bottleneck (Chen et al. 2018).
+Accordingly, we propose Self-taught Personality Detection Fine-tuning (SPDFiT), a novel inductive transfer learning method that uses a domain adapted pseudo-labeling data augmentation technique to expand available training data by employing massive unlabeled domain-specific data to fine-tune the wlpHAN component.
 In other words, SPDFiT enables the transfer of domain-specific knowledge from similar source problem domains to enhance the target task of personality detection.